 – “カンタロープなのにハニーデュー”

-Even spoken aloud, the artfulness of the phrase seems to expand.
+Even when spoken aloud, the artistry of this phrase seems to become even more apparent, more expanding.

-What struck me most, however, was a line in the introductory text:
+What impressed me most, however, was a line in the introductory text:

-The sculpture wasn’t simply sitting in the plaza—it was conducting the morning light, bending it, tinting it, letting it drift across its surfaces like a quiet performance.
-The title, too, felt like a beam refracted: familiar, yet transformed.
+The sculpture wasn’t just standing there in the square—it directed the morning light, refracted it, colored it, and let it glide across its surfaces like a silent performance.
+The title, too, seemed like a refracted ray of light: familiar, yet transformed.

 In a city where art often competes with noise, scale, and speed, this work offered something rare—

-a moment of stillness, a shift in perception, a reminder that even the most minimal forms can hold unexpected warmth.
+a moment of silence, a shift in perception, a reminder that even the most minimalist forms can radiate unexpected, beautiful warmth.

 #LarryBell #ラリーベル #NewYorkArtScene #PublicArt